GLOBAL MARKETS-Yields jump, equities waver after U.S. jobs report | Business

 GLOBAL MARKETS-Yields jump, equities waver after U.S. jobs report

-But the tech-heavy Nasdaq and its global counterpart, MSCI's all-country world index, held near break-even as the report calmed fears of an imminent Fed tapering of monetary support.
-A taper announcement is off the table in September after the jobs report, said Lee Ferridge, North American head of multi-asset strategy at State Street Global Markets.

-The benchmark U.S. Treasury yield jumped on Friday on fears of rising inflation while equity markets wavered after a weaker-than-expected U.S. jobs report likely pushed back when the Federal Reserve will start to reduce its support for the economy.
-U.S. employers created the fewest jobs in seven months in August as the COVID-19 Delta variant stalled hiring in the leisure and hospitality sector, but a 0.6% increase in wages and other data showed underlying economic strength.
+Benchmark Treasury yields jumped on Friday on fears of rising inflation but some equity markets rose after a weak U.S. jobs report likely pushed back the timetable for when the Federal Reserve starts to reduce its massive support of the economy.
+U.S. employers created the fewest jobs in seven months in August as the COVID-19 Delta variant hurt the leisure and hospitality sector, but a 0.6% increase in wages and other data showed underlying strength in the economy.

+Benchmark Treasury yields jumped on Friday on fears of rising inflation but some equity markets rose after a weak U.S. jobs report likely pushed back the timetable for when the Federal Reserve starts to reduce its massive support of the economy.

 Japanese shares jumped after officials said Prime Minister Yoshihide Suga would step down, setting the stage for a new premier after a one-year tenure marred by an unpopular COVID-19 response and rapidly dwindling public support.
 Japan's TOPIX stock index rose to a 30-year high and was last up 1.61%, with the Nikkei gaining 2%.
 Asian shares are still off their peaks from earlier in the year however, and lagging those elsewhere.

 Meanwhile, Chinese blue chips were down 0.5% and Hong Kong was off 0.72% after activity in China's services sector slumped into sharp contraction in August, a private survey showed on Friday, hurt by restrictions imposed to curb the COVID-19 Delta variant.
+Oil prices slipped on the U.S. labor report showing a patchy recovery from the pandemic, but losses were capped by concerns U.S. crude supply would continue to be limited in the wake of Hurricane Ida, which cut offshore U.S. production.

-Brent crude futures were last down 10 cents at $72.93 a barrel.
-U.S. crude fell 34 cents $69.65 a barrel.
+Brent crude futures fell 42 cent to settle at $72.61 a barrel.
+U.S. crude slid 70 cents to settle at $69.29 a barrel.
+Gold advanced more than 1% to its highest in 2-1/2 months as weak U.S. jobs growth drove the dollar lower and cast doubts on the Fed's tapering timeline.

-(Additional reporting by Alun John in Hong Kong; Kevin Buckland in Tokyo; Editing by Stephen Coates, Mark Heinrich, Hugh Lawson and Dan Grebler)
+U.S. gold futures settled 1.2% higher at $1,833.70 an ounce.
+(Additional reporting by Alun John in Hong Kong; Kevin Buckland in Tokyo; Editing by Dan Grebler and Andrea Ricci)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)